Program Registration Waiver and Policies

 I have provided my email to the Manor Park Community Council (MPCC) and accept communications from the MPCC.
 Registrants may opt out of this consent at the time of their registration, except for email communication specific to their registration.

-- Refunds may be made by the Manor Park Community Council (MPCC) to the participant or parent/guardian of the participant providing that no fees are outstanding and that a written withdrawal request is received at email@example.com.
+The Manor Park Community Council (MPCC) will issue refund cheques, providing that no fees are outstanding and that a written withdrawal request is received at firstname.lastname@example.org.

 a) written notice of full withdrawal from participation is received three (3) weeks prior to the published start date for camps;

-b) written notice of full withdrawal from participation is received no later than one (1) week following the published start date for sessional programs;
+b) written notice of full withdrawal from participation is received no later than one (1) week prior to the published start date for sessional programs;

 c) written notice of full withdrawal from participation is receive one (1) week prior to start day for workshops or single-day programs,